 - It is also helpful for easy estimation and evaluation of costs incurred at the time of manufacturing.

-- The warehouse reduces transportation costs by cutting and bending the steel
+- The warehouse reduces transportation costs by cutting and bending the steel.

-How does Bar Bending Schedule Work?
+How Does Bar Bending Schedule Work?

 The bar bending schedule plays a pivotal role in construction.
 The working of the bar bending schedule is simple.
 The schedule dictates the usage of RCC bars.

-Things to Keep in Mind before Bar Bending Schedule Calculation
+Things to Keep in Mind Before Bar Bending Schedule Calculation

 - Group the bars together for each structural unit and each floor.